 - Mixed playlists (Fresh Finds): Mid-term focus thanks to the push of Indiemono’s editorial playlists and our network of independent playlisters.
 Important focus for long term inclusion in high impact official playlists.

 - Full editorial official playlists: Long time goal that we’ll be building with all the above.
 Meaning that the project is extremely successful and we met the official curator’s taste fully.

 Apple Music and other streaming services.

-When talking about Apple Music (the second most important service), we’ll be pitching there too, drive content to Apple Connect in our profile and feed our playlists with the new releases.
+When talking about Apple Music (the second most important service), we’ll be pitching there too.
+We’ll feed our playlists with the new releases as well.
 We ask the same from you; keeping your artist profile busy with updates in Connect to be noticed by Apple Music’s core would work best at pre-release stage.

 Are you almost on release date?
 Here’s some tips for the Release Stage.